Elaborate Underground Base

 - The Autobots' base in Transformers Cybertron.
 Mineral deposits prevent sensor scans of any kind from detecting that the terrain has been hollowed, but the equipment had to be painted with a stealth coating to prevent the Decepticons from detecting it.

-- One of Doraemon`s future gadgets allow instant creation of Elaborate Underground Base.
+- One of Doraemon`s future gadgets allow instant creation of one of these.
 It can be big enough to become a city of its own, which Nobita then exploit to create his own dictatorship (Played for Laughs).
 However, one of the movie deal with the sinister encounter with The Reptilians when Nobita and co Dug Too Deep...

 - The main characters' HQ in Senki Zesshou Symphogear.
 It's probably remnants of a Precursor race.